Mechanical Devices for Urinary Incontinence in Women

 wall and supports the urethra.
 It also pinches the urethra closed to help

-retain urine in the bladder and decrease stress
+retain urine in the bladder and reduce stress

 incontinence.
 Some women who have stress incontinence use a pessary just during